-Not all though know that the Sun shines on the shrine two times per year - from 13th to 16th Jaunary and from 26th November to 2nd December.
+Not all though know that the Sun shines on the shrine two times per year - from the 13th to 16th Jaunary and from the 26th November to the 2nd December.
 In general the skies in this time of the year are clear.

 Old paintings show different scene

 Several old paintings, including two drawings of the British artists Thomas and William Daniell from 1792 show though somewhat different architecture and disposition of elements of this unique temple two centuries ago.